lakehq/sail/README.md

 pyenv install 3.11.9

 # Set the global Python version.
-# If you do not want to set the global version, you can use the `PYENV_VERSION` environment variable
+# If you do not want to set the global Python version, you can use the `PYENV_VERSION` environment variable
 # or the `pyenv shell` command to set the Python version for the current terminal session.
 pyenv global 3.11.9